lStanev00/PvP-Scalpel-backend/README.md

     "fingerprint": { ... }
 }
 ```
-and a cookie with jwt for auth and session
+and a cookie with jwt for auth and session, sending verification e-mail on the provided one

 **400 - 409 bad credentials**